becarpenter/animaIPJ/IPJautonomic.md

 (routers and switches).
 The actual reception of the new, factory fresh equipment, unpacking and physical attachment is performed in different locations by other personnel.
-The operator only needs to set up an ANI seed router, called the ANI registrar (1), for example in a NOC.
+The operator only needs to set up an ANI seed router, called the ANI registrar (1), for example in a Network Operations Center (NOC).
 This setup consists of only three simple steps:

 \[A\] Set up the router (1) as the registrar and assign a name to the ANI.